-SDAIE / Multicultural Lesson Plan and Resources - Critical Assessment Task (CAT)
+SDAIE / Multicultural Lesson Plan and Resources

 Applying the SDAIE methodologies and principles you have learned in class, you will create a SDAIE lesson plan appropriate for English learners at various proficiency levels.
 You will write and present a lesson plan that clearly delineates how every student will be a successful learner by providing universal access to diverse students (e.g., gifted, English learners, special needs, poor readers, non-readers).
+PLEASE note that requirements have been added to the Single Subject Lesson Rubric for this assignment.
+Please use the SDAIE / Multicultural Lesson Plan Rubric (provided on Cougar Courses) to quide your work for this assignment.